-Furthermore, Expansion Cards are electronic circuits used to insert more functions to a computer.
-Some examples are memory chips, sound devices, modems or graphics card etc.
+Furthermore, Expansion Cards are electronic circuits used to insert more functions into a computer.
+Some examples are memory chips, sound devices, modems or graphics cards, etc.

-In addition, a circuit board is identified by different terms like a card, expansion card, expansion board, adapter card, interface card, add-in and add-on etc.
+In addition, a circuit board is identified by different terms like a card, expansion card, expansion board, adapter card, interface card, add-in, add-on, etc.

-A few numbers of cards contain built-in feature or devices like modem card and graphics card.
-Some cards are also attached to a device outside the system unit like scanner etc.
+A few numbers of cards contain built-in features or devices like modem cards and graphics cards.
+Some cards are also attached to a device outside the system unit like a scanner etc.

 Types of Expansion Cards